Timothy-J-Warner/membrane-flux-analysis-tool/README.md

 - Run the python script "membrane-flux-analysis-tool.py"
 - Flux data stored in outputs.csv
 - Outputs from modules stored in individual folders in outputs directory

+## Limitations
+- The time-mass data files must be named 'Channel_0.csv', 'Channel_1.csv', etc.
+- If channel data is in HH:MM:SS format then test_conditions.csv must have time in HH:MM:SS format.
+- HH:MM:SS format is required for flux decline plotting.
+- Pressure measurements must be recorded during the experiment manually to be included in the test conditions file.

 ## Configuration